Podcast 145: How To Earn the Southwest® Companion Pass for Free Flights

 The Travel Mom Squad breaks down the essential strategies for earning the Southwest® Companion Pass® through credit card welcome offers.
 They explain the main paths to earning enough points to qualify, the timing strategies to avoid common mistakes, and how to coordinate personal and business cards to make the process simpler.
 The Squad also shares insights on using referral bonuses to get additional points and how to approach the pass if you’re managing multiple cards or family members.

-Beyond the basics, you’ll learn advanced strategies, including the “three-card strategy” that allows both partners to hold the pass simultaneously, as well as how recent Southwest® credit card updates may influence which cards you keep long-term.
+Beyond the basics, you’ll learn advanced strategies, including the “three-card strategy” that allows both partners to hold the pass simultaneously, as well as some of the recent Southwest® credit card updates.
 By the end of the episode, you will have a clear roadmap for earning the Southwest® Companion Pass®, using it strategically, and making travel with a companion easier and more affordable.

 What You’ll Discover in This Week’s Points Talk®: